varigence/docs/bimlflex/03-user-guide/03.02-bimlflex-administration/setting-editor.md

 ## Setting Groups

-Settings within the BimlFlex app are organized into categories, **Setting Groups,** such as Azure, Core, DataVault, Snowflake, etc. Each setting group contains settings that share a common purpose or area.
+Settings within the BimlFlex Applicationare organized into categories, **Setting Groups,** such as Azure, Core, DataVault, Snowflake, etc. Each setting group contains settings that share a common purpose or area.

 Hovering the mouse pointer over individual settings will display tooltips relating to same, along with brief explanation as to how settings will impact the solution.